Abalone Shell

 Baguette

-A long rectangular stone cut that is part of the “step cut” family.
-A popular side or accent stone they resemble the emerald cut but are more elongated and have only 14 facets.
+A baguette is a long rectangular stone cut that is part of the “step cut” family.
+A popular side or accent stone, baguettes resemble the emerald cut but are more elongated and have only 14 facets.

 Bangle Bracelet

-A type of bracelet style that characteristically is made of one or two pieces of rigid material with no clasps and is meant to slip over your hand.
-Typically round or oval in shape.
+A bangle is a type of bracelet style that characteristically is made of one or two pieces of rigid material with no clasps and is meant to slip over your hand.
+It is typically round or oval in shape.

 Baroque Cultured Pearl

-Cultured pearls irregular in shape from the traditional sphere.
+Baroque cultured pearls are irregular in shape from the traditional sphere.

 Bead Setting

-Diamonds or colored gemstones are set evenly with the surface of the metal, and secured by bead-like prongs between the stones.
+Bead setting is when diamonds or colored gemstones are set evenly with the surface of the metal and secured by bead-like prongs between the stones.

 Beryl

-A mineral composed of beryllium aluminum cyclosilicate.
-The species of emerald, morganite and aquamarine.
+Beryl is a mineral composed of beryllium aluminum cyclosilicate.
+Species of beryl include emerald, morganite and aquamarine.

 Bezel (watch)

-A ring framing the crystal dial of a watch.
+A bezel is a ring framing the crystal dial of a watch.

 Bezel Setting